MOVEMENT AND IDENTIFICATION

 - Animal Identification Number (AIN) tag: 840 prefix or other country code 15-digit tag (this includes EID/RFID button tags, visual non-RFID panel tags, RFID panel tags, matched pair visual/RFID tag set, Industry "Logo" tags [must be 840], Ultra High Frequency (UHF) tags)

-- National Uniform Eartagging System (NUES) metal tag: State code prefix, two/three alpha, four digit serial tags (commonly referred to as "Silver" or "Brite" tags) used for program disease testing, interstate movement, change of ownership
+- National Uniform Eartagging System (NUES) metal tag: State code prefix, two/three alpha, four-digit serial tags (commonly referred to as "Silver" or "Brite" tags) used for program disease testing, interstate movement, or change of ownership

 - Brucellosis Vaccination metal tag: similar to the NUES tag, but orange to indicate that the animal has been Calfhood vaccinated for Brucellosis